1. Governing body

 n) In the event of a tie remaining at the end of extra time, a visual signal shall be used to indicate that play shall continue until one team has a two (2) goal advantage.

-o) Illegal Players: where a team uses an illegal player during the cup or plate finals, they will be disqualified and the opposing team will be deemed the winner.
+o) Illegal Players: where a team uses an illegal player during the cup finals, they will be disqualified and the opposing team will be deemed the winner.

 14. VIOLATION OF RULES

 At the Committee’s discretion, breaking of League and Cup Rules will result in loss of points from the League/Cup Tables.
 For any matters pertaining to discipline, please see Rule 18.

 15. HEALTH AND SAFETY